daviddeutsch/eass.no/README.md

 # eass.no

-Say you're working on a client job for a company in Norway and they have... creative ideas when it comes to paying their invoices.
+Say you're working on a client job for a company in Norway and they have... creative ideas when it comes to paying invoices.
 What do you do with the work that you completed?

 I rather liked this project and made some cool stuff happen, so instead of letting it vanish, I figured I'd instead open the source for anybody who might be interested.
 That way, it would at least show up in my commit history.